jeske/BrowserSanity/docs/history/Initial-Project-Spec.md

 prompts for the AI.
 There was lots more than this that went into getting the app done but the first release did only take a single day with the help of the AI.
 Which is pretty astounding, especially considering it IS the installer/uninstaller/daemon/UI/and tool.

 It would have taken less time if I spent a little more time in the design phase, or if this was not my first native windows AI pair-coding attempt.
+I wanted an ultra-simple tiny build with no dependencies, so I started with raw win32 UI, and it did a semi-decent job, but it was getting confused with the different message pumps for the different windows.
+So I went looking for a lightweight UI kit that might fix this.
+I liked the idea of the "single header include" nuklear, so I used it.. not realizing it doesn't actually handle the message pump.
+I'm pretty sure the AI would have done better with FLTK, but I didn't want a compile dependency.

 Special thanks to "The Intern" (Claude Sonnet 4) - David Jeske